square/wire/docs/wire_compiler.md

     // True to escape Kotlin keywords like `value` and `data` with backticks.
 Otherwise an
     // underscore underscore is added as a suffix, like `value_` and `data_`. escapeKotlinKeywords = false

+    // Defines how an protobuf enum type is to be generated.
+See `com.squareup.wire.kotlin.EnumMode` enumMode = "enum_class"
   }
 }
 ```